Thomas Goode (pastoralist): History

-Within 10 years from the time of his getting the 92 cattle from Willunga, with the aid of an imported bull and judicious mating, the Canowie Shorthorn cattle were winning prizes at the Adelaide Show, and continued to do so for many years.
+The Canowie Shorthorn cattle won multiple prizes at the Adelaide Show.
 The sheep also were, with the aid of some imported and John Murray rams, very greatly improved.
 Canowie rams, under Goode's management, secured the highest prices at Adelaide, Melbourne, and Sydney sales, and Canowie sheep at the Adelaide show took 22 out of 32 prizes, including five cups, all the first, and every prize for ewes in one year.
 During this time selected flock rams worth £24,000 were sold off Canowie in one year.
 As many as 72,000 sheep were shorn there, and in one year Canowie wool brought the highest price in the London market for both fleece and lambs' wool.
 During the great drought of 1865 Goode reared a fine bull at Canowie, which won the Champion prize at Adelaide, Melbourne, and Sydney shows.
 The sheep and cattle from the Canowie estate played an important part in the improvement of the flocks and herds of Queensland.
 Goode was the first to get water by sinking bores on the Belalie Plains.

 Goode managed the station until December 1890.

 After leaving Canowie he was general manager for the estate of (the late) J. H. Angas for ten years, having charge of Hill River Station (which became his base station).

 From 1903 to 1907 he was in charge of the Petherton estate (which was then sold to the Government for closer settlement) and in 1906 he and two sons, Albert Powell Goode and Clarence Goode purchased Mintadloo station at Farrell's Flat six miles from Clare, and set about improving it.

 Around 1898 Goode purchased "Bleak House" (built 1878) in Clare renamed "Ava Weanah" by the previous owner J.E.
 Bray.
 A later owner, Mrs. J. Christison, called it "Weroona".

 After retirement their home was at the corner of Fullarton Road and Ferguson Avenue, Fullarton; they maintained a farm at Loxton, South Australia.